Nagisa Ōshima

-Nagisa Ōshima (大島 渚, Ōshima Nagisa) was a Japanese filmmaker, writer, and left-wing activist who is best known for his fiction films, of which he directed 23 features in a career spanning from 1959 to 1999.
+Nagisa Ōshima (大島 渚, Ōshima Nagisa) was a Japanese film director, writer, and left-wing activist who is best known for his fiction films, of which he directed 23 features in a career spanning from 1959 to 1999.
 He is regarded as one of the greatest Japanese directors of all time, and as one of the most important figures of the Japanese New Wave (Nūberu bāgu), alongside Shōhei Imamura.
 His film style was bold, innovative and provocative.
 Common themes in his work include youthful rebellion, class and racial discrimination and taboo sexuality.

 His first major film was his second feature, Cruel Story of Youth (1960), one of the first Japanese New Wave films, a youth-oriented film with an earnest portrayal of the sexual lives and criminal activities of its young protagonists.
-And he came to greater international renown after Death By Hanging (1968), a film on the theme of capital punishment and anti-Korean sentiment, was shown at the Cannes Film Festival in 1968.
+He came to greater international renown after Death By Hanging (1968), a film on the theme of capital punishment and anti-Korean sentiment, was shown at the Cannes Film Festival in 1968.
 His most controversial film is In the Realm of the Senses (1976), a sexually explicit film set in 1930s Japan.